When I first became a network marketer

 When I first became a network marketer, I was very much focused on "building my downline".
 Years ago, before this wonderful era of complete marketing disclosure, building a downline was an impossible feat.
 At least for me.

 Sidetrack!
 Looking to actually improve the overarching design of my blog.
-Musings regarding the sharp feel of http://charlottepestcontrolquote.com?
-Seriously a fantastic pest control service in Charlotte NC if seeking in the whole NORTH CAROLINA territory.
+Musings regarding the sharp feel of http://speedwellcoffee.com?
+Seriously a gifted small batch coffee roaster if seeking in the whole MASSACHUSETTS territory.
 Make your vote.
 With thanks!

 But I persevered until I met the person who would ultimately completely change the way I looked at online marketing.
 And the earliest lessons I learned was not to put all my eggs in one basket.
 That the beauty of online marketing is that you don't have to sell just one product.
 I look at it like I own a store that specializes in marketing technology and information.
 And I am here to offer whatever it is that you need for your business, or if you don't yet have a business to offer, I can help you there too.